zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 #thehealthmatters
 - Now at least those liquid in your right ear is still extractable
 - It's better if you can do it in one set

+# 2021/10/28
+## REMINDER on Colonoscopy, Hidradenitis suppurativa surgery arrangement, and Otitis media
+- You had Intestine cancer family history, check for Lynch syndrome